metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Test-Computer.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Test-TargetComputer
+You cannot pipe objects to Test-Computer

 ## OUTPUTS